switch to text-only version

 7. You Don't Need Fancy — You Need Consistent

-The dogs that turn out best usually don't come from owners who had the most time or the most gear.
+The dogs that turn out best usually don't come from owners who had the most money or the most gear.
 They come from owners who were *consistent*.
-Short sessions, repeated daily, with patient handling and calm expectations — that's the formula.

 The work you put in during those first few months will shape everything that comes after.
 Don't rush it.
 Don't skip it.
 And don't overcomplicate it.